-Your company has decided that it wants to launch social media channels, but you are not sure how to go about this… Having launched and managed many highly effective and popular social media channels for various high-profile brands during his career Brett Cutbush, Client Services Manager at GFM ClearComms, shared with us his top 10 tips for making sure that your social media channel launch is a success.
+Your company has decided that it wants to launch social media channels, but you are not sure how to go about this… Having launched and managed many highly effective and popular social media channels for various high-profile brands during her career Abigail Stratford, Marketing Executive at GFM ClearComms, shared with us her top 10 tips for making sure that your social media channel launch is a success.

 1. Develop a social strategy

 There must be a reason that inspired you and your business to start social media marketing; what is that reason?
 If you created social channels just because your competitors have and you do not actually have a objective in place then stop right there and reevaluate your purpose.
 Many people also interpret social media strategy as simply planning and scheduling posts and tweets, but what a great strategy consists of is planning those posts around key events and communicating what is interesting and insightful about those events to identified target audiences.

 The whole point of social media is being social with people.
 If you want to make the most of your campaign, make an effort to talk to anyone that is willing to talk to you.
 Your first social media campaigns will often be with only a few people and you want to make sure they feel welcome.
 If a post is getting comments, respond to them and have a conversation.
 If one post is getting a lot of likes, perhaps that is a sign you need to post more things like it so take the time to interact with your followers and build loyalty.